Kwasi633/printf/README.md

-Creating of the printf function
+Creating of the printf() function used for output